0xF48/re-slide/source/examples/SimpleMenuExample.md

-Creating a typical sliding menu and/or page transitions is super easy.
+Creating a typical sliding menus and page transitions is super easy.
 Click on the equals sign to see the sliding effect.
 Notice that the main slide is scrollable.
-This can be quickly enabled via the `scroll` shortcut property.
+This can be quickly enabled via the `scroll` shortcut property, the scroll prop only works on static slides.